phpfui/phpfui/readme.md

 composer require phpfui/phpfui

-Run update.php from the phpfui/phpfui directory and supply the path of your public directory.
-This will copy all required public files into your public directory in the proper locations (js directory). update.php should be run when ever you update PHPFUI.
+Run update.php from the vendor/phpfui/phpfui directory and supply the path to your public directory / the directory for the various JS and CSS files PHPFUI uses (public/PHPFUI for example).
+This will copy all required public files into your public directory.
+The library defaults to public/PHPFUI, it can be overridden, but it is suggested to use PHPFUI to keep everything in one place. update.php should be run when ever you update PHPFUI.

 ## Versioning